HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/green_house.md

- -This is the biggest house in the game
+ - This is the biggest house in the game

- -In v.11, the [TV](/obstacles/tv) and [Washing Machine](/obstacles/washing_machine) were removed - but 6 versions later, they were readded.
+ - In v.11, the [TV](/obstacles/tv) and [Washing Machine](/obstacles/washing_machine) were removed - but 6 versions later, they were readded.
 In fact, hasanger foreshadowed this - saying "The big variant will be overhauled and re-added in a future update.".